focusapps/keyrix-example-stripe-integration-nodejs/README.md

 Here's a few things to double check when a problem arises:

-1. Make sure you're using the correct account ID (find yours [here](https://keyrix-admin.focusapps.app/settings))
+1. Make sure you're using the correct account ID (find yours [here](https://licensegen-admin.focusapps.app/settings))
 1. Make sure you're using a product token or admin token (the token should start with `prod-` or `admi-`)
 1. Make sure you're using the correct policy ID (it should be a UUID)
 1. Make sure that your Stripe environment variables are correct
 1. Make sure all dependencies have been installed via `yarn install`
-1. Make sure you have correctly configured webhooks for both Keyrix _and_ Stripe
+1. Make sure you have correctly configured webhooks for both LicenseGen _and_ Stripe
 1. Make sure that the webhook URL is accessible from the public internet via `ngrok`

 ## Questions?

-Reach out at [keyrix@focusapps.app](mailto:keyrix@focusapps.app) if you have any questions or concerns!
+Reach out at [licensegen@focusapps.app](mailto:licensegen@focusapps.app) if you have any questions or concerns!